 For tech-savvy groups, the House Party app will let you see your friends and play games at the same time.
-To play, download and open the House Party app then invite the friends you want to play with to your “room.”
+To play this virtual happy hour game, download and open the House Party app then invite the friends you want to play with to your “room.”
 Once they’re all there, make sure you lock the room so that other people can’t randomly join in on your game.
 Then, you can use the app to play Heads Up, Trivia, a game called Chips and Guac and a Pictionary-esque one called Quick Draw.

 This Zoom happy hour game is nice and simple but can be a lot of fun—and a great way to learn more about your colleagues!

 To play, one person asks an either/or question, like ‘coffee or tea?’ or ‘cats or dogs?’ and each team member provides their answers.

 Whoever’s in the minority takes a sip of their beverage!